cmllr/honeypress/README.md

 **No** trailing , will be added to new entries.
 The log entries are not member of an array.

+## Docker deployment (draft)

+To deploy the instances, make sure you have an `honeypress:latest` image present.
+You can build it with the provided `Dockerfile`.

+To create an instance, you can use the `deploy.sh` script.
+The script will create an MySQL and WordPress container with three volumes (DB, WP, Logs).

+To persist the results, you can use `takeout.sh`.
+The results will be stored in takeouts/.
+The takeout consists out of <id>.log and a folder <id>, containing uploads done by attackers.

+To remove all containers and volumes, you can use `cleanup.sh`

 ## Limitations

 - This honeypot utilizes hooks and filters offered by WordPress.
 It is clear that only a subset ov available events can be monitored.